sublee/subl.ee/resume.md

 Work Experience
 ---------------

-Software Engineer & Project Manager {: .label }
+Project Manager & Software Engineer {: .label }
 [Clova][] in [Naver][], 2020--
 :   Industrializes AI.
     {: .note }

-:   Design and develop NSML which is a cloud ML research platform for
+:   Lead a software engineering team including 25+ engineers for developing
-    large-scale models.
+    MLOps platforms.

-    Lead a software engineering team including 10+ engineers.
+    Designed and developed NSML which is a cloud ML research platform for large-scale models on HPC infrastructures.

     Developed an inference API and a checkpoint preprocessing tools for [HyperCLOVA][], which is a Korean variant of 82B GPT-3.